 Evolving research is a class of research in the sociobehavioral sciences in which the questions that are posed evolve in the course of investigation.
 An example is ethnography, where research questions may only be clarified after a period of observation and where current findings drive the next steps in the study.
-This class of research typically involves studying human behavior in non experimental settings, with or without active participation by the investigator; but it can also occur in more structured observational settings (e.g., oral histories, focus groups).
-In specific cases, such research does not pose more than minimal risk to human subjects and is considered to be "exempt from review," as stated below.
+This class of research typically involves studying human behavior in non experimental settings, with or without active participation by the investigator, but it can also occur in more structured ob-servational settings (e.g., oral histories, focus groups).
+In specific cases, servational settings (e.g., oral instoines, rocus groups).
+In specific cases, such research does not pose more than minimal risk to human subjects and is considered to be "extempt from review," as stated below.
 An approved mechanism is necessary for presenting to the IRB a research protocol that will evolve in the course of investigation.
 This policy institutes such a mechanism via certification.

 4a.
-Research involving only non-interventionist observation of behavior occurring in public (including domains of the Internet clearly intended to be publicly accessible), for which no identifying information is recorded, is exempt from review.
+Research involving only non-interventionist observation of behav ior occurring in public (including domains of the Internet clearly intended to be publicly accessible), for which no identifying information is recorded, is exempt from review.

 4b.
-Investigators are allowed to use their certification, as per policy item 1, as a reference for describing evolving research activities to the IRB in lieu of a fixed research protocol.
+Investigators are allowed to use their certification, as per policy item I, as a reference for describing evolving research activities to the IRB in lieu of a fixed research protocol.

 This policy eliminates the need for investigators doing evolving research to spell out the details of a dynamic research protocol.
-The IRB can be assured that the research will be conducted in an ethically appropriate fashion, with full protection of human subjects, when certified investigators attest that their pre-registered research plan will be conducted within the ethical framework laid out in the training program for which they are certified.
+The IRB can be assured that the research will be conducted in an ethically appropriate fashion, with full protection of human subjects, when certif vestigators attest that their pre-registered research plan will be conducted within the ethical framework laid out in the training program for which they are certified.